metaplex-foundation/developer-hub/src/pages/candy-machine/index.md

 {% /quick-links %}

 {% callout %}
 This documentation refers Candy Machine V3 which can be used to mint Metaplex Token Metadata NFTs.
-If you want to create Core Assets instead please see [Candy Machine V4](/core-candy-machine).
+If you want to create Core Assets instead please see [Core Candy Machine](/core-candy-machine).
 {% /callout %}

 ## Introduction